-2.1 General Meter Performance Requirements

-All energy and water meters installed in the facility, including building owned and tenant meters, shall meet the following performance requirements.

-- 2.1.1 For "non-revenue grade" electric meters, integrate "smart breaker" or "smart panel" technology into the BMS and PMCS systems to facilitate streamlined data collection and communication of electricity consumption and demand.
-Sample product: Schneider Electric Smart Panels - 2.1.2 Energy and water meters must be capable of communicating with building wide data management and controls systems, such as the Intelligent Building Management System (IBMS) or Building Management System (BMS), via BACnet IP, BACnet gateway, or other Open Protocol Communication (OPC) data exchange format approved by the Owner
+2.1 General Meter Performance Requirements All energy and water meters installed in the facility, including building owned and tenant meters, shall meet the following performance requirements.
+U 2.1.1 Integrate "smart breaker" or "smart panel" technology into the BMS and PMCS systems to facilitate streamlined data collection and communication of electricity consumption and demand.
+Sample product: Schneider Electric Smart Panels.
+Breakers & panels dedicated measure and invoice tenant and building level energy consumption must also have revenue grade submeters.
+U 2.1.2 Energy and water meters must be capable of communicating with building wide data management and controls systems, such as the Intelligent Building Management System (IBMS) or Building Management System (BMS), via BACnet IP, BACnet gateway, or other Open Protocol Communication (OPC) data exchange format approved by the Owner

-2.2 Electricity Meter Requirements

-- 2.2.1 Type and Measured Units: Fully electronic meter to measure demand (kWh), consumption (kWh), and consumption by utility tariff time of use - 2.2.2 Required Accuracy and Installation: +/- 0.2% or less error from 0% to 100% load - 2.2.3 Output: Emon-Dmon RS-485 Emon Energy EZ7 - 2.2.4 Recommended Meter: Emon-Dmon Class 3400 Smart Meter and Appropriate Current Sensors or similar manufactured by Schneider or ABB - 2.2.5 Meters installed to measure and invoice tenant and building level energy consumption must be revenue grade.
+2.2 Electricity Meter Requirements U 2.2.1 Type and Measured Units: Fully electronic meter to measure demand (kWh), consumption (kWh), and consumption by utility tariff time of use 2.2.2 Required Accuracy and Installation: +/- 0.2% or less error from 0% to 100% load 2.2.3 Output: Emon-Dmon RS-485 Emon Energy EZ7 2.2.4 Recommended Meter: Emon-Dmon Class 3400 Smart Meter and Appropriate Current Sensors or similar manufactured by Schneider or ABB 2.2.5 Meters installed to measure and invoice tenant and building level energy consumption must be revenue grade.
 All other meters for building systems and equipment are for energy management purposes and may be non-revenue grade, as approved by the owner

-2.3 Natural Gas Meter Requirements

-- 2.3.1 Type and Measured Units: Fully electronic (no moving parts) thermal mass flow; standard cubic feet or normal cubic meters - 2.3.2 Required Accuracy and Installation: \pm 1.0% or less error from 500 7000 SFPM (2.3 33 NMPS), \pm 2.0% from 100 500 SFPM (0.47 2.3 NMPS); Minimum 10 straight pipe diameters upstream and 5 straight pipe diameters downstream - 2.3.3 Output: Pulse Every 1,000 Standard Cubic Feet (28 normal cubic meters) consumption; - 2.3.4 Recommended Meter: Onicon Class 5400 Inline Meter 1" to 3" (2.54 cm to 7.62 cm) - 2.3.5 Acceptable Alternates: Fox FT1 Inline Meter 0.5" to 6" (1.27 cm to 15.24 cm)

-2.3.6 Meters installed to measure and invoice tenant and building level energy consumption must be revenue grade.
-All other meters for building systems and equipment are for energy management purposes and may be non-revenue grade, as approved by the owner
+2.3 Na tural Gas Meter Requirements 2.3.1 Type and Measured Units: Fully electronic (no moving parts) thermal mass flow; standard 11 cubic feet or normal cubic meters 0 2.3.2 Required Accuracy and Installation: +/- 1.0% or less error from 500 - 7000 SFPM (2.3 - 33 NMPS), +/- 2.0% from 100 - 500 SFPM (0.47 - 2.3 NMPS); Minimum 10 straight pipe diameters upstream and 5 straight pipe diameters downstream 2.3.3 Output: Pulse Every 1,000 Standard Cubic Feet (28 normal cubic meters) consumption; 2.3.4 Recommended Meter: Onicon Class 5400 Inline Meter 1" to 3" (2.54 cm to 7.62 cm) 2.3.5 Acceptable Alternates: Fox FT1 Inline Meter 0.5" to 6" (1.27 cm to 15.24 cm) 2.3.6 Meters installed to measure and invoice tenant and building level energy consumption must be revenue grade.
+All other meters for building systems and equipment are for energy mana purposes and may be non-revenue grade, as approved by the owner